caitopera1/Bank-CaiBank/README.md

 # Bank-CaiBank
-A simple banking system to study in Python
+A simple banking system to study in Python integrated with a DataBase MySQL